wttech/gradle-aem-plugin/README.md

 #### Task `aemTail`

-Constantly downloads logs from any AEM instances via HTTP.
+Constantly downloads logs from any local or remote AEM instances.
 Detects and interactively notifies about unknown errors as incident reports.

 To customize behavior, see [TailOptions](src/main/kotlin/com/cognifide/gradle/aem/instance/tail/TailOptions.kt).